New! ACT QBank Now Available | Study smarter for the updated digital test.

 Yes, all UWorld ACT products are available on your desktop computer, laptop, tablet, and smartphone.
 All of your data is saved and synced across devices, so you won’t lose your progress.

-Focus on building an understanding of how to approach each type of question.
-Spend as much time as it takes for you to answer these questions with confidence.
-If you’re already strong in some areas, dedicate the bulk of your study time to mastering topics and question types that you find more tricky.
+If you’re already strong in some areas of the ACT Math Test, dedicate the bulk of your study time to mastering topics and question types that you find more tricky.
 The performance dashboard shows you exactly which topics and questions you’ve missed.
 These areas offer the greatest potential for boosting your score.
-As you become more familiar with the different types of questions, incorporate time limits to simulate the authentic experience of the ACT Math test.

 You should read every ACT Math problem carefully and identify the concepts involved.
 Draw diagrams to simplify the problem, and try different approaches if something doesn’t work.

-Setting the goal of getting a 36 on the ACT Math section may make you anxious.
-It’s too big, too general, and too difficult to measure.
-Break this goal into manageable bits.
-Identify important topics in which you struggle.
+Identify important topics on the ACT Math section in which you struggle.
 Then create a measurable, overarching goal.
 Next, break that goal into monthly, weekly, and even daily goals.

 Our ACT Math practice tests cover everything you’ll need to pass the actual exam, from Pre-algebra to Trigonometry.
 Check out our “About the ACT Math page” for details.